gradealabs/proxy-store/README.md

-# Store HOCs 3.1.5
+# Store HOCs 4.0.0

-**Supports React 16.3+ only.
-For < 16.3, use [v2.0.3](https://github.com/gradealabs/store-hocs/releases/tag/v2.0.3)**
+**Supports React 16.3+ only**

-Store HOCs allows you to store data in an object to be used across components in a similar way to Redux but without the ceremony.
+Store HOCs allows you to read and write from shared state across components in a similar way to Redux but without the ceremony.
 The store is completely ad-hoc and you are meant to map the store object to props when used.

+An important design goal of Store HOCs is that it should be trivial to change _where_ state is stored.
+By using `withMemoryStore`, your state will be persisted to memory.
+If you wish to persist state across page reloads, you may wish to use `withLocalStore`, without requiring any changes to your own code.
+You could potentially store the state remotely via a network request, or perhaps even in the query string.
+Store HOCs is fully extensible and also provides many examples of alterative storage engines.

 ## Quick Start